US AI Regulation: Federal Executive Orders, State Laws, and Agency Enforcement

 Wrong: Assuming federal preemption has already eliminated state AI laws

 Organizations that read the December 2025 executive order as immediately invalidating state AI requirements and halt compliance efforts.
-The EO directs the AG to form a task force and the Commerce Secretary to identify laws by March 2026, but no state law has been preempted as of March 2026.
-The EO itself expressly states it does not preempt otherwise lawful state AI laws in child safety, data center infrastructure, and government procurement. [src2, src7]
+The EO directed the AG to form a task force and Commerce to issue its policy document (done ~March 2026), and the FTC has issued its Section 5 AI policy statement, but no state law has been preempted as of May 2026.
+The EO itself expressly states it does not preempt otherwise lawful state AI laws in child safety, data center infrastructure, and government procurement. [src2, src7, src10]

 Correct: Maintain state law compliance while tracking preemption developments